Impact of the COVID-19 pandemic on the environment: Egypt

 A reduction in human activities due to COVID-19 mitigation measures resulted in less industrial wastewater dumping in the Nile River, the Nile's canals and tributaries, the Nile Delta, and several lakes in Egypt.
 Additionally, fewer tourist ships sailed the Nile, thereby minimizing the frequency of oil and gas spills.
 A decrease in shipping traffic through the Suez Canal also helped improve its water quality.
 Similar reductions in wastewater dumping and shipping traffic contributed to improving the quality of Egypt's coastal Mediterranean waters as well.
 After the onset of the pandemic, residents in Egyptian villages needed to purify their own water.
 The Zawyat Al-Na’ura village, for example, used ultraviolet rays as a water purification technique.

 Water demand

-Water demand was impacted by the pandemic in myriad ways.
-Practicing good hygiene was one of the main protocols used to combat the pandemic.
+Water demand was impacted by the pandemic in a myriad of ways.
+Practicing good hygiene was one of the main protocols done to combat the pandemic.
 Frequent hand washing with soap and water for 20 seconds, disinfecting surfaces, and cleaning food containers as they came into the home, increased the demand for water.